Statement of Purpose

 Where I’m headed

 My earlier work showed that peripheral inflammation affected hypothalamic microglia and altered feeding behavior in vivo.
 From there, my focus shifted to how glial cells interact with each other and with neurons.
 At the time, my study did not address microglia–neuron communication or examine the role of astrocytes in-depth.
-I’m particularly interested in these mechanisms, as microglia and astrocytes have been identified as central mediators of neuroinflammation—a key driver of neurological disorders.
+So, I’m now interested in these mechanisms, as microglia and astrocytes have been identified as central mediators of neuroinflammation—a key driver of neurological disorders.

 This experience naturally extended my previous neuroimmune perspective.
 While I initially studied how peripheral physiology interacts with the brain, I now hope to understand cell-to-cell interactions within the CNS using stem cell-based models.
 For example, by employing iPSC-derived neurons, astrocytes, and microglia in co-culture or 3D model systems, I’d like to explore how glia-mediated pathology alters synaptic function and neural circuits at both cellular and molecular levels.